robbtraister/fusion/documentation/migration/readme.md

 Feature Packs written in Classic were written in Java, using JSP syntax and the JSTL library.

 ##### Fusion Way
-Feature Packs written in Fusion are written in JavaScript, using the popular React framework.
+Feature Packs written in Fusion are written in JavaScript, using the popular React library.
 Components can be written using React's custom JSX syntax, which will then be transpiled into browser-compatible JavaScript.
 Fusion can render components on both the server and client.

 ##### Reasoning
 Writing Feature Packs in JavaScript offers numerous benefits, including: